 November 4, 2020 - The Global Polio Eradication Initiative reported new polio cases in various countries.

 October 29, 2020 - New polio vaccine poised to get emergency WHO approval.
-Nicholas Grassly, an infectious-disease epidemiologist at Imperial College London, says that the roll-out can’t wait.
-He says the world is responding to cVDPV outbreaks using hundreds of millions of doses of the old type 2 polio vaccine, which are themselves seeding more outbreaks.
-The new vaccine, he adds, “is the only tool we have to stop this cycle”.
+Nicholas Grassly, an infectious disease epidemiologist at Imperial College London, says that the roll-out can’t wait.
+He says the world responds to cVDPV outbreaks using hundreds of millions of doses of the old type 2 polio vaccine, which are themselves seeding more outbreaks.
+He adds that the new vaccine “is the only tool we have to stop this cycle.”
 Results from phase I trials of the vaccine were published in 2019.
-Two phase II trials have been completed, but results are as yet unpublished.
-However, manufacturer Bio Farma, headquartered in Bandung, Indonesia, has produced 160 million doses in anticipation that the WHO will grant an emergency-use listing while further trials are in progress.
+Two-phase II trials have been completed, but results are as yet unpublished.
+However, in Bandung, Indonesia, manufacturer Bio Farma has produced 160 million doses in anticipation that the WHO will grant an emergency-use listing while further trials are in progress.

-October 25, 2020 - Ten countries reported a total of 87 new polio cases during the week of October 21, 2020, according to the latest Global Polio Eradication Initiative report.
+According to the latest Global Polio Eradication Initiative report, October 25, 2020 - Ten countries reported a total of 87 new polio cases during the week of October 21, 2020.

 October 23, 2020 - The Lancet study: Safety and immunogenicity of inactivated poliovirus vaccine schedules for the post-eradication era: a randomized open-label, multicentre, phase 3, non-inferiority trial.

-October 23, 2020 - World Polio Day is when the world comes together to celebrate the determination that has brought us 99% of the way to ending polio and reflect on the heights we must scale to defeat the disease completely.
+October 23, 2020 - World Polio Day is when the world comes together to celebrate the determination that has brought us 99% of the way to ending polio and reflect on the heights we must scale to rout the disease.
 In the last eight months, immunization services have taken a devastating hit.
 An estimated 80 million children under one may have missed critical vaccines.

 October 1, 2020 - Nearly 10 million doses of polio vaccine arrived in Khartoum.
-These vaccines will be used during the National Polio Campaign planned for October to immunize 8.6 million of the country's children under the age of five.
+During the National Polio Campaign, these vaccines will be used for October to immunize 8.6 million of the country's children under five.
 On 8 August, vaccine-derived poliovirus type 2 (cVDPV2) was confirmed in Sudan.
-This strain of poliovirus is the result of low immunity and under-immunization of communities, rather than a problem with the vaccine.
+This strain of poliovirus results from low immunity and under-immunization of communities rather than a vaccine problem.

 September 19, 2020 - Study: National immunization campaigns with oral polio vaccine may reduce all-cause mortality: An analysis of 13 years of demographic surveillance data from an urban African area.